-February 2, 1848: The Treaty of Guadalupe Hidalgo was signed, signaling the end of the Mexican American War.
+On February 2, 1848, the Treaty of Guadalupe Hidalgo was signed, signaling the end of the Mexican American War.
 In exchange for $15 million, the U.S. acquired the areas encompassing parts or all of present day California, Nevada, Utah, Arizona, New Mexico, Colorado, Wyoming, and Texas.
 Learn more about some of the South Carolinians who fought in the conflict, such as Governor Pierce Mason Butler and the Palmetto Regiment.
 They both participated in the Battle of Cherubusco.
 (History of South Carolina Slide Collection)

 On February 3, 1870, the 15th Amendment passed, granting right to vote to African Americans.
 (Periscope)

-Orangeburg Massacre.
 On the evening of February 8, 1968, three young African American males, were killed and twenty-eight other protesters were injured at South Carolina State University.
 This event became known as the Orangeburg Massacre.
 (Collections)

-February 8, 1820: General William Tecumseh Sherman, Union general during the American Civil War, was born in Lancaster, Ohio.
+On February 8, 1820, General William Tecumseh Sherman, Union general during the American Civil War, was born in Lancaster, Ohio.

-February 9, 1943: In World War II, in the Pacific, U.S. forces capture the island of Guadalcanal.
+On February 9, 1943, during World War II in the Pacific, U.S. forces capture the island of Guadalcanal.
 This was a costly victory for U.S. forces.
 Some South Carolina veterans recall their experiences at Guadalcanal.
 (South Carolinians In WW II)

 Inventor Thomas Edison was born on February 11, 1847 in Milan, Ohio.